AlgoMaster Logo

 • Batch processing is involved (processing many documents, not just one)

-Pipelines are not a good fit for interactive, real-time use cases where the user expects an immediate response.
-For those, use request-response (possibly with streaming).
+Pipelines are usually not the right shape for interactive features where the user expects an immediate answer.
+For those, start with request-response, often with streaming.

 Pattern 3: Agent Loop